MiroslavPeychev/C-Sharp-Fundamentals/README.md

 # C-Sharp-Fundamentals
-Tasks from the course C# Fundamentals of Softuni.bg
+Tasks from the course C# Fundamentals of SoftUni.bg